 You will have noticed that, in the SCEA, I put education/training and family/cultural expectations after things like interests, skills, values, and personality.
 Since these criteria can often be very clear for some people and thus easy to use to eliminate many occupations at once, why weren’t they included earlier in the process?
 The reason is that people doing career exploration may prematurely eliminate occupations based on these criteria that are otherwise a really great fit for them.
 I think it is important for people to get a sense of which occupations are a good fit for their interests, skills, etc. before considering these other factors because it helps people seriously consider occupations that they otherwise might have ignored early on in the process.
 It helps them think outside the box and can lead to opportunities to find an occupation that really fits them well.
 Sometimes, upon discovering some occupations that would be an excellent fit, we can find the motivation and resources to overcome potential barriers to pursuing these occupations.
 We’re so excited about what the future could hold for us that we find the strength and support to make these good-fitting occupations (that previously would have seemed out of reach) a reality.
 Sometimes education/training constraints and family/cultural expectations make certain occupations unrealistic to pursue, but other times compromises can be made and creative solutions found.
 I want people who use the SCEA to have a shot at achieving their full potential and satisfaction.
 All this being said, it is your career exploration, and you are of course welcome to use these criteria to narrow your Roster in any order you wish!

 Congratulations!
 If you’ve been following the SCEA step-by-step, you have now considered all of the major criteria for narrowing your occupations Roster.
 Before we proceed to Step 4, let’s cover some Roster narrowing tips.

-Here’s a video example of how a person with career counseling training used family and cultural expectations to further narrow her Roster:
+Here’s a video example of how a person with career counseling training used family and cultural expectations to further narrow the Roster: